arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-2.md

      Leaf "two"   Leaf "three"             Leaf 3    Leaf 5
 ```

-You get a Node in, you return a Node.
-The right implementation must be:
+You get a Node in, you return a Node out.
+The right implementation
+must be:

 ```fsharp
 let rec lengths =